-Neil Chatterjee was nominated to the Federal Energy Regulatory Commission by President Donald J. Trump in May 2017 and confirmed by the U.S. Senate on August 4, 2017.
-On August 10, 2017 President Trump named him Chairman.
+Commissioner Neil Chatterjee was nominated to the Federal Energy Regulatory Commission by President Donald J. Trump in May 2017 and confirmed by the U.S. Senate on August 2017.
+He served as Chairman from August 2017 to December 2017.
 Prior to joining the Commission, he was energy policy advisor to U.S. Senate Majority Leader Mitch McConnell (R-KY).

-Over the years Chairman Chatterjee has played an integral role in the passage of major energy, highway, and agriculture legislation.
+Over the years Commissioner Chatterjee has played an integral role in the passage of major energy, highway, and agriculture legislation.

-A native of Lexington, KY, Chairman Chatterjee is a graduate of St. Lawrence University and the University of Cincinnati, College of Law.
-Chairman Chatterjee is married and has three children.
+A native of Lexington, KY, he is a graduate of St. Lawrence University and the University of Cincinnati, College of Law.
+Commissioner Chatterjee is married and has three children.